- Trade-ups – decisions to redirect resources toward optimal uses that provide additional educational opportunities for students

 It is important to note that OKCPS Board Members and our Superintendent are not named to these committees.
 We hope this will provide an environment where our other experts and stakeholders can openly voice their thoughts and opinions as we work toward a final recommendation.

-Q: What factors were considered in determining the three paths?
+Q: What factors were considered in the Pathway to Greatness?
 Our consultant, ADG, conducted extensive research over the past several months to fulfill the Board’s request for evaluation of 10 criteria as they pertain to OKCPS facilities.
 The data, which were released last fall, were based on direction provided by the OKCPS Board of Education in their D-12 policy set in July 2018.

-The data, together with community input gathered from three surveys, thousands of comments submitted through our website, and six community meetings, served as a starting point for discussions with our Navigators (community representatives), Trailblazers (education experts) and District leadership.
-The three paths were born out of those data-informed discussions with guidance on feasibility from our consultants.
+The data, together with community input gathered from multiple surveys, thousands of comments submitted through our website, and six community meetings, served as a starting point for discussions with our Navigators (community representatives), Trailblazers (education experts) and District leadership.
+In January, three paths were born out of those data-informed discussions with guidance on feasibility from our consultants.
+After another round of stakeholder feedback, a Final Path was recommended on February 21st.

 In addition to input from our stakeholders, these items were strongly considered in our path creation: